-The winter before I began my thru-hike of the Appalachian Trail, I told everyone I knew what I was going to do.
-The number one question that everyone had for me was, “You’re not going by yourself, are you?”
+The winter before I began my thru-hike of the Appalachian Trail, I told everyone I knew about my plans.
+The number one question people asked was, “You’re not going alone, are you?”

-So, if you’ve been fantasizing about a thru-hike, but you know that no one will ever go with you, that’s OK.
+Have you been fantasizing about a hike on the Appalachian Trail, but no one will go with you?
+No problem.
 You can go by yourself!

 - There’s no competition.
 Men on the trail love to compete with each other, especially their hiking partners.
-They love to compare who hiked the most miles, who has the lightest pack, who’s the manliest for having the heaviest pack, and who can grow the thickest, longest beard.
+They love to compare who hiked the most miles, who has the lightest pack, who’s the manliest for having the heaviest pack, and who can grow the best beard.
 Without a hiking partner, you can ignore the competition.
-I don’t have very much athletic prowess, so I think the only competition I could win would be most miles hiked without a shower (over 100, gross, I know).
+I’m non-competitive, and I hate it when people try to make comparisons between us.
+It’s just not my thing.

 - You might end up hitch-hiking solo to resupply in town.
 See my hitch-hiking how-to article for more information.
 Basically, take safety precautions prior to sticking your thumb out.
 Put your cards and ID, cell phone, and knife in your pocket so you can either make a quick escape or protect yourself.
 But don’t worry, most trail town folk are extremely nice.

 - While hiking, I always kept my knife and pepper spray in my hip-belt pocket for quick access.
-I never needed them for protection though.
-It’s just nice to be prepared.
+I never needed to use them.
+It just gives me peace of mind to have them there.

-- If your loved ones are really worried about your safety, they can get you a SPOT Satellite GPS Messenger.
+- Your loved ones can get you a SPOT Satellite GPS Messenger if they’re overly worried about your physical safety.
 You can send your GPS coordinates to your mom when you get into camp, or if you get into a real emergency, you can send an SOS.